IN THIS ARTICLE

 Government underinvestment in the public education system leads to a massive prestige gap between private and public institutions, hence why private schools can raise their prices continuously without jeopardizing enrollment.
 Secondly, many students rely on college rankings as a proxy for their own educational outcomes.
 Many of the metrics used to calculate college rankings, such as expenditures per student, average class size, and faculty compensation put public schools, which have fewer resources, at a disadvantage.

-Finally, college selectivity is overestimated as a reliable indicator of future earnings, job satisfaction, and student wellbeing, which makes a private education more price-inelastic (demand remains constant even as prices increase) than public education.
+Finally, college selectivity is overestimated as a reliable indicator of future earnings, job satisfaction, and student well-being, which makes private education more price-inelastic (demand remains constant even as prices increase) than public education.

 In her analysis, Tomescu recognized three cost components that make up the total cost of a four-year degree: tuition & fees, board, and dormitory.
 Tomescu wanted to understand the variation of these cost components over time.
 Predictably, tuition & fees represented the largest cost component for both public and private institutions.
 At private universities, tuition & fees constitute 70% of the total cost, at $31,875, whereas costs are spread more evenly at public institutions, representing 40% of the total cost of attending college, at $9,212.